Men’s Health Erectile Dysfunction: Understanding Causes and Effective Solutions

 Studies have found that people with a family history of the disorder are more likely to develop it.
 Environmental factors, such as abuse or neglect, can also play a role in the development of schizophrenia.

-Some scientists believe that schizophrenia is caused by the breakdown of a brain protein called neurexin.
+Some scientists believe that it is caused by the breakdown of a brain protein called neurexin.
 This protein helps cells communicate with each other.
 Studies have shown that people with schizophrenia have lower levels of neurexin in their brains than people who do not have the disorder.

 Other scientists believe that schizophrenia is caused by problems with the way nerve cells function.
 These problems can cause signals to flow between cells incorrectly, which can lead to symptoms like hallucinations and delusions.